EmuELEC/EmuELEC-tests/README.md

 * Fixed issue with OGA/S OC not beeing applied correctly (this does not solve the random lockups on some devices)
 * Fix backup/restore issues
 * Fixed Retroach video recording
+* Fixed Eduke not running when having lots or ROMS in ES, by enabling swap (much testing needed!)

 # IMPORTANT!